Statutes and By-laws

 c prepare the action plan and the budget of the SCA, including those for the aids/funds for expanding SCA activities (i.e. symposiums, seminars, and others) run by member initiatives;

-d review past activities, and prepare annual reports and receive statements of accounts from the Secretary General/Treasures as stated in the By-laws Article 6.5, both of which are to be submitted to a biennial General Assembly;
+d review past activities, and prepare annual reports and receive statements of accounts from the Secretary General/Treasures as stated in the By-laws Article 6.5, both of which are to be submitted to an Assembly;

-7.5 The members of the Management Board, except the officers, shall normally serve a term of two years, which starts at the end of a biennial General Assembly and ends at the following biennial General Assembly.
+7.4 The members of the Board, except the officers, shall normally serve a term of two years, which starts at the end of an Assembly and ends at the following Assembly.

 Article 8: Officers

-8.1 The officers consist of a President, a Vice President/President-Elect, a Vice President, a Secretary General/Treasurer, and an Immediate-Past President stated in the following clause.
-The President shall be the Management Board member of the host country of the SCA biennial General Assembly, and the Vice President/President-Elect shall be the Management Board member of the host country of the following SCA biennial General Assembly.
-The Vice President shall be the Management Board member of the host country of the SCA International Symposium between two consecutive biennial General Assemblies.
+8.1 The officers consist of the following four people, a President, a Vice President, a Secretary General/Treasurer, and an Immediate-Past President or a President-Elect, stated in the following clause.
+The President shall be the Board member of the Host of a coming Assembly.
+The President-Elect shall be the Board member of the Host of the following Assembly.
+The Vice President shall be the Board member of the Host of the next Conference between two consecutive Assemblies.

-8.3 The officers shall serve a term of two years, which starts at the end of a biennial General Assembly in which they are elected and ends at the following biennial General Assembly.
+8.2 The officers in principle shall serve a term of two years, which starts at the end of an Assembly in which they are elected and ends at the following Assembly.
+Despite preceding statement, Immediate Past President shall serve until the end of the next Conference after one's presidency term.
+President-Elect shall serve from the end of the previous Conference to the start of one's presidency term.

 Article 9: Secretariat

-The necessary expenditures of the SCA shall be shared among SCJ, the host country and delegates as stated in the By-laws.
+The necessary expenditures of the SCA shall be shared among SCJ, the Host and delegates as stated in the By-laws.

 ▲TOP